Accommodation in the Everest Region

 As you gain altitude, comfort changes naturally.
 Lower villages feel relatively easy, while higher villages become simpler, colder, and more practical.
 This gradual shift is a normal part of trekking in the Everest region and something every trekker experiences.

 With Nepwise, accommodation is arranged in advance for the group.
-Along the Everest trail, especially during peak season, lodge availability is limited and villages have fixed stopping points.
+Along the Everest trail, especially during peak season, lodges can fill up quickly, and villages have fixed stopping points.

 What staying in these lodges actually feels like